Copex-uk/CliMenu/README.md

 Code was wirten using ChatGTP v3 (with some human help)

-fixed an issue with the creation of the example config, commented the the code to allow the last menu to quit the program when selecting the item number.
+fixed an issue with the creation of the example config,

+commented out the the code to allow the last menu to quit the program when selecting the item number.